 Free parking on premises- (5 spaces located 90 feet from building, including 1 handicap)

 Free additional parking-

-Near duck pond/across venue (9 spaces located 330 feet from building, including 1 handicap)
+Near duck pond/across venue (9 spaces located 330 feet from the building, including 1 handicap)

-Near duck pond/ranger station (11 spaces located 0.1 mile from building, including 1 handicap)
+Near duck pond/ranger station (11 spaces located 0.1 miles from the building, including 1 handicap)

-Near airport (19 spaces located 430 feet from building, including 2 handicap)
+Near airport (19 spaces located 430 feet from the building, including 2 handicaps)